programming-in-th/grader/README.md

 The grouper must then print the score of the test group to standard output as a floating point number.

 Note that the grouper should access /tmp/{submissionID}/{testIndex}.check for test index within the range specified by the command line arguments to determine the score. {submissionID} and {testIndex} are placeholders for the current submission ID and test index respectively.

+### Default Grouper
+A default grouper is provided which can be used with the majority of tasks.
+As stated in the Checker section, the grouper accepts scores on tests out of 10 relative to the full score of the test group.
+It will then scale the score out of 10 by the full score of the test group, and take the **minimum** score among all tests in the test group and print it to standard output.